django-tastypie/django-tastypie/docs/index.rst

   # From the same directory as above:
   $ ./env/bin/pip install -U -r tests/requirements.txt
-  $ cd tests
+  $ ./env/bin/pip install tox
-  $ ./run_all_test.sh
+  $ tox

-Tastypie is maintained with all tests passing at all times.
+Tastypie is maintained with all tests passing at all times for released dependencies.
+(At times tests may fail with development versions of Django.
+These will be noted as allowed failures in the ``.travis.yml`` file.)
 If you find a failure, please `report it`_ along with the versions of the installed software.

 .. _`report it`: https://github.com/toastdriven/django-tastypie/issues